 Cross roads: Easy and hard questions

-Over the past seven years of designing and making apps, we’ve learned to go in small steps, never to speculate what users want, and to ask and test along the way.
+Over the past seven years designing and making apps, we’ve learned to go in small steps, to never speculate what users want, to ask and test along the way.
 We avoid big promises that are not at least in alpha.
 Instead, we ask open questions even if they might reveal where we are going.
 It’s not what, but how you do it.
 We have an easy and a hard question for you.

 The easy question: Here are our top five feature requests—what else do you wish? [email protected]

 1) Locking single files with a security code

 The tough question: Here three are the biggest wishes we receive—how much would you pay for each of them? (mailto:[email protected])